Characteristic classes of affine varieties and Plucker formulas for affine morphisms: Affine Pl ucker formulas

 We shall compute the tropical fan of the simplest possible strata outside of this list, namely, the codimension 2 multisingularity strata: the $(\times\times)$-stratum of all $f\in\C^A$ with two nondegenerate singular points and the $(\prec)$-stratum of all $f\in\C^A$ with a single minimally degenerate singular point.

 Many relations for tropical characteristic classes of multisingularity strata follow directly from additivity of the Euler characteristic.
 For example, let $X$ be a smooth toric variety, and let $V\subset X\times\CC^N$ be a subvariety.
-For every multisingularity $S=(S_1,\ldots,S_k)$, let $e(S)$ be the sum of the reduced Euler characteristics of the Milnor fibers of the isolated singularities $S_1,\ldots,S_k$, let $[S]$ be the tropical characteristic class of the $S$-multisingularity stratum of the projection $\pi:V\to\CC^N$, and let $p$ be the codimension of the set of all points $x\in\CC^N$, such that the fiber $\pi^{-1}(x)$ has a non-isolated singularity.
-If a generic fiber of $\pi$ is smooth, then, denoting its Euler characteristic by $e_0$, we have for $i<p$:

-where $T$ runs over all orbits of $X$, and $S$ runs over all (isolated) multisingularities.
-This follows from the additivity of the Euler characteristics and the functoriality of tropical characteristic classes (Part 5 of Definition \ref{defspher}).
+For every multisingularity $S=(S_1,\ldots,S_k)$, let $e(S)$ be the sum of the reduced Euler characteristics of the Milnor fibers of the isolated singularities $S_1,\ldots,S_k$, let $\langle S\rangle$ be the tropical characteristic class of the $S$-multisingularity stratum of the projection $\pi:V\to\CC^N$, and let $p$ be the codimension of the set of all points $x\in\CC^N$, such that the fiber $\pi^{-1}(x)$ has a non-isolated singularity.
+If a generic fiber of $\pi$ is smooth, then, denoting its Euler characteristic by $e_0$, we have for $i<p$: \begin{utver} where $T$ runs over all orbits of $X$, and $S$ runs over all (isolated) multisingularities. \end{utver}